benwzj/benwzj.github.io/_posts/2024-12-12-python-collection.md

 ## Set

-### What is Set
-A set object is an unordered collection of distinct hashable objects.
+- A set object is an unordered collection of distinct hashable objects.
-Like other collections, sets support x in set, len(set), and for x in set.
+- Like other collections, sets support `x in set`, `len(set)`, and `for x in set`.
-Python have set and frozen set.
+- Python have set and frozen set.
 - Set support comprehension syntax as well, similar to list comprehension.

-### Common uses include
+### When use Set
 - membership testing,
 - removing duplicates from a sequence,
 - Provide computing mathematical operations such as intersection, union, difference, and symmetric difference.

-### set
+### set and frozenset
+#### set
-These represent a mutable — the contents can be changed using methods like add() and remove().
+These represent a mutable — the contents can be changed using methods like `add()` and `remove()`.

-Since it is mutable, it has no hash value and cannot be used as either a dictionary key or as an element of another set.
+> Since it is mutable, it has no hash value and cannot be used as either a dictionary key or as an element of another set.

-- A set is a collection which is unordered, Not allow duplicates.
 - We cannot change the items after the set has been created. but you can remove items and add new items.
-- Sets are written with curly brackets: set1 = {"abc", 34, True, 40, "male"}
+- Sets are written with curly brackets: `set1 = {"abc", 34, True, 40, "male"}`

-### frozenset
+#### frozenset
 These represent an immutable set.
 As a frozenset is immutable and hashable, it can be used again as an element of another set, or as a dictionary key.

-### Instances of set and frozenset provide the following operations:
+### Some operations are supported by set and frozenset.
-(You can tell what set and frozenset can do according this operations)

-- `len(s)`
+Like:
-Return the number of elements in set s (cardinality of s).
+- `len(s)` : Return the number of elements in set s (cardinality of s).
-- `x in s`
-Test x for membership in s.
+- `x in s` :  Test x for membership in s.
-- `x not in s`
-Test x for non-membership in s.
 - `isdisjoint(other)`
-Return True if the set has no elements in common with other.
-Sets are disjoint if and only if their intersection is the empty set.
 - `issubset(other)`: `set <= other`
-Test whether every element in the set is in other.
-- `set < other`
-Test whether the set is a proper subset of other, that is, set <= other and set != other.
-- `issuperset(other)` :
-`set >= other`
-Test whether every element in other is in the set.
--` set > other`
-Test whether the set is a proper superset of other, that is, set >= other and set != other.
 - `union(*others)`
-`set | other | ...`
-Return a new set with elements from the set and all others.
-- `intersection(*others)`
-`set & other & ...`
-Return a new set with elements common to the set and all others.
-- `difference(*others)`
-`set - other - ...`
-Return a new set with elements in the set that are not in the others.
-- `symmetric_difference(other)`
-`set ^ other`
-Return a new set with elements in either the set or other but not both.
-- `copy()`
+- `copy()` etc.
-Return a shallow copy of the set.

 ### operations available for set, but not frozenset

-update(*others)
-set |= other | ...
-Update the set, adding elements from all others.

-intersection_update(*others)
-set &= other & ...
-Update the set, keeping only elements found in it and all others.

-difference_update(*others)
-set -= other | ...
-Update the set, removing elements found in others.

-symmetric_difference_update(other)
-set ^= other
-Update the set, keeping only elements found in either set, but not in both.

-add(elem)
-Add element elem to the set.

-remove(elem)
-Remove element elem from the set.
-Raises KeyError if elem is not contained in the set.

-discard(elem)
-Remove element elem from the set if it is present.

-pop()
-Remove and return an arbitrary element from the set.
-Raises KeyError if the set is empty.

-clear()
-Remove all elements from the set.

-### Questions
+Like:
+- `update(*others)`
+- `add(elem)` etc.

-#### Can Set contains mutable type, like list?
+### Can Set contains mutable type, like list?
-NO, elements in set, key in dictionary, have to be hashable.
+NO, elements in set, key in dictionary, have to be **hashable**.
 That means it can’t be list or other mutable type.
 Tuple can be elements of set if it haven’t mutable member.

 ## Dictionary

-### What is Dictionary

-Dictionaries are used to store data values in `key:value` pairs.
+- Dictionaries are used to store data values in `key:value` pairs.
-A dictionary is a collection which is ordered*, mutable and do not allow duplicates.
+- A dictionary is a collection which is ordered, mutable and do not allow duplicates.

 ### Features